-Alternative design for a modern sanitary landfill in developing economies
+Alternative design for a modern sanitary landfill in developing economics

 The design of a modern sanitary landfill should incorporate leachate collection chambers made of geomaterials such as clay liners or geotextiles material (Amadi, et al., 2012b).
 Deposited waste should be compacted to enhance its density and stability and covered to prevent the activities of flies and rodents.
-Gas extraction systems are installed to extract the landfill gas which can be used to generate electricity.
+Gas extraction systems are installed to extract the landfill gas which can be used to generate nd nd is he he ter ıre ay ult he ng he ıle he ed le. ve he nd ng ity as nd ter te, nd ith of ste ity the on fill ate electricity.
 This technique will ensure that the soil and groundwater is not polluted via leachate from dumpsites.
 The nature of the geology of the area and the need to protect groundwater from contamination through various human activities in the area will necessitate the choice of the designed landfill types.
 Phytoremediation is defined as the use of living plants to remediate contaminated soil or water through removal, degradation or containment of the pollutants.
 Plants, like indian mustard, are used to extract heavy metals from contaminated sites.
 Figures 2, 3 and 4 are proposed for high vulnerability areas, moderate (medium) vulnerability areas and low vulnerability areas as it corresponds to unconfined, semi-confined and confined aquiferous zones respectively.